-The Company's current portfolio comprises of 41 assets located in California, North Carolina, Oregon and Utah with a total capacity of 443MW{DC}.
+The Company's current portfolio comprises of 41 assets located in California, North Carolina, Oregon and Utah with a total capacity of 443MWDC.
 The Company sold one asset (Mount Signal 2) in June 2023.
+The Company was admitted to the premium listing segment of the Official List of the FCA and to trading on the main market of the London Stock Exchange on 16 April 2019.

 Since 1 December 2023, the Company has been managed by Amber Infrastructure Investment Advisor, LLC (AIIA or the Investment Manager), part of the Amber Infrastructure Group (Amber).
-Prior to this date, the Company was managed by New Energy Solar Manager, Pty Ltd.
+Prior to this date, the Company was managed by New Energy Solar Manager, Pty Ltd. The total number of Ordinary Shares in issue is 332,192,361 which denominated in both US Dollars (ticker 'USF') and Sterling (ticker 'USFP').